 Antimicrobial Resistance- A Global Concern

-New mechanisms for resistance are spreading worldwide, threatening our ability to treat infectious diseases.
+New mechanisms of resistance are spreading worldwide, threatening our ability to treat infectious diseases.
 This has led to prolonged illness, and death.
 The medical procedures such as organ transplantation, chemotherapy have become a very high risk due to lack of effective antimicrobials.
 Antimicrobial resistance deteriorates health with more intensive care required.

 It is a common problem that is driven by several correlated factors.
 National action plans are required to combat antimicrobial resistance.
 Antimicrobial medicines and vaccines should be invented.